saphanaacademy/s4hcapi/info.md

 You can create a [SAP Cloud Platform Trial Account here](https://account.hanatrial.ondemand.com/cockpit/#/home/trialhome) if you don't already have one or if you don't have a starter or development system.

 ### <a name="v3cca"></a>Video 3 - Creating a Communication Arrangement on Your S/4HANA Cloud System

+For online help for creating custom Business Roles in S/4HANA Cloud in the Maintain Business Role App please go to [help.sap.com](https://help.sap.com/viewer/search?q=Custom%20Business%20Roles) and click on "Maintain Business Roles".

 For online help on roles required for creating Communication Arrangements go to [help.sap.com](https://help.sap.com/viewer/search?q=Communication%20Arrangement%20S4HANA%20Cloud) and click on "Creating a Communication Arrangement in SAP S/4HANA Cloud".